 You Can’t be the Aggressor

-Does Self-Defense Apply to Aggravated Battery?
+Does Self-Defense Apply to Aggravated Battery or Homicide?

 Chicago is one of the deadliest cities in the nation, with a high number of gun and armed violence cases.
 The good news is that the number of homicides has recently been dropping by double-digits, thanks to improved technology and more police involvement.
-Nevertheless, under certain circumstances, it is relatively easy to be charged with armed violence, even if you haven’t been violent, contrary to what the name suggests.
+Nevertheless, under certain circumstances, it is relatively common to be charged with armed violence, even if you haven’t been violent, contrary to what the name suggests.
 Illinois legislation is very specific, and armed violence cases can become very complicated and serious if a defendant has a criminal record or if drug crimes are involved.
 That’s because even the presence of a dangerous weapon is considered a health and public safety threat.

 What are the Elements of Armed Violence?

 Under Illinois law, there are three sections that define when a person commits armed violence.